Property maintenance pricing drafts.

 Workflow with Inoscope

 Inoscope turns maintenance context into a scoped, priced assessment.
-Operations teams can prepare the record while supervisors review line items, rates, assumptions and evidence.
+Operations teams can prepare the draft while supervisors review line items, rates, assumptions and evidence.

 Accepted inputs